 A derived visual track is defined as a “video or picture track contains a timed sequence of derived samples”, where a derived sample as a “sample containing an ordered list of derivation operations”.
 Thus, any output track generated by a derived visual track from its input tracks will be either a video or picture track.

-Therefore, derived visual tracks are not applicable to derivation or generation of output tracks that are “visual”, but not video or picture, tracks such as those volumetric visual tracks newly defined for “Carriage of Visual Volumetric Video-based Coding Data” (carriage of V3C data), including carriage of Video-based Point Cloud Compression and Visual Volumetric Video-based Coding (MPEG-I part 5) and Immersive Video (MPEG-I part 12).
+Therefore, derived visual tracks are not applicable to derivation or generation of output tracks that are “visual”, but not video or picture, tracks such as those volumetric visual tracks newly defined for “Carriage of Visual Volumetric Video-based Coding Data” (carriage of V3C data, MPEG-I part 10), including carriage of Video-based Point Cloud Compression and Visual Volumetric Video-based Coding (MPEG-I part 5) and Immersive Video (MPEG-I part 12).

 This proposal is to provide a definition of derived immersive tracks and a list of (3D, immersive) derivation transformations corresponding to the list of (2D, visual) derivation transformations currently provided